yuhsin-huang/yuhsin-huang.github.io/_posts/2021-04-07-project-proposal.md

 ## §2.
 Collaborative Workflows in Git

+*Working through this mini activity with your group is optional but strongly recommended.*

 ### §2.1 Make a Grid

 It's possible that your repository already has a top-level file named `README.md`.
 If not, a new group member (not the one who created the repo) should create one.
 Then, this group member should create a code block in the file `README.md` containing a 3x3 grid of dots, like the below: